A Note on Switching Conditions for the Generalized Logical Connectives in Multiplicative Linear Logic: Partition switching for the sequentialization theorem

 \end{rem}

-Now we show that by replacing the Danos-Regnier switching by our partition-switching a proof of the sequentialization theorem works.
+We now show that by replacing the Danos-Regnier switching by our partition switching a proof of the sequentialization theorem works.

-\begin{thm} (Seqentialization Theorem for generalized multiplicative connectives) Let $\mathcal{S}$ be an arbitrary proof-structure containing arbitrary $\mathbb{C}$-links $\mathcal{C}_i$ $(i=1,\dots, n)$.
+\begin{thm} (Sequentialization Theorem for generalized multiplicative connectives) Let $\mathcal{S}$ be an arbitrary proof-structure containing arbitrary $\mathbb{C}$-links $\mathcal{C}_i$ $(i=1,\dots, n)$.
 If $\mathcal{S}$ is a proof-net in the sense of the partition switching, then $\mathcal{S}$ is sequentializable. \end{thm}

-We shall give a slightly modified proof of known proof for the binary connectives given by Olivier Laurent in his unpublished note ``Sequentialization of multiplicative proof nets" at 2013 (available at: http://perso.ens-lyon.fr/olivier.laurent/seqmill.pdf) [Accessed 1 April 2018] (Laurent, 2013).
+We shall give a slightly modified version of the proof for binary connectives given by Olivier Laurent in his unpublished note ``Sequentialization of multiplicative proof nets" at 2013 (available at: http://perso.ens-lyon.fr/olivier.laurent /seqmill.pdf) [Accessed 1 April 2018] (Laurent, 2013).
 Our proof of Sequentialization Theorem for generalized multiplicative connectives contains a proof of Sequentialization Theorem for the binary multiplicative connectives as the special case because we can treat the binary connectives, par and tensor, as the special case (the case $n=2$) of generalized $n$-ary connectives, as remarked above.
 We often denote $n$-ary $\pa$ as $\pa^n$.